Travel

 If you are a student traveling for a University-related purpose, please see the Student Travel Insurance page.

-Employees Traveling on University Business
+Insurance for Employees Traveling on University Business

 When traveling more than 100 miles from their home campus on official University business, University employees and their traveling companions (see definition below) are covered 24 hours a day, worldwide, for a variety of perils.
 Employees may also sign up to receive Travel Alerts for their destination.
 Coverage is free, but employees need to REGISTER out-of-state and foreign travel.
 Upon registration, employees receive a trip registration card confirming coverage and containing the toll-free number to call in an emergency.